An account of the time when Paul had difficulties fitting into any of his trousers (and other subsequent events not unrelated) (The first Paul story)

 Yet another supremely important story for the instruction scientific, moral, and otherwise of the masses of Great Britain.

-It’d been a miserable evening and a waste of money, and as they plopped out into the street, not particularly drunk, but enough to know that something was over, something, of some sort, at some point, or never at all, and they were both very angry.
-With as begrudging a pair of goodbyes as they could each afford, off they went in their respective ways, to do nothing, to resist sleep until they couldn’t.
+It’d been a miserable evening and a waste of money.
+They both plopped out into the street, not particularly drunk, but enough to know that something of an undetermined nature, most likely of very little significance although possibly otherwise, was lost forever, and they were both very angry.
+With as begrudging a pair of goodbyes as they could each afford, off they went in their respective ways, to do nothing, to resist sleep until it resisted them.
 The rain began again.

-But Paul’s walk home took longer than usual.
-He was crossing the field behind the church, packing himself near to its walls to avoid the rain, when he heard a voice just around the corner ahead, at the backside of the church.
+The only event of any possible note that night was that, on his walk home, Paul had a mysterious encounter.
+He was crossing the field behind the church, packing himself near to its walls to avoid the rain, when he heard a voice just around the corner ahead, at the back end of the church.
 When he drew level, he saw something like a woman slouching to the ground in the black gloom of a doorway.
-The torso sulked from its waist, the abdomen dropping before the chest, the face planting against the wall.
-And the face dragged until it too dropped; and it swung about at the end of the neck a while until, at last, it brought down the rest of the body.
+The torso sulked from its waist, the abdomen dropping before the chest, the face coming last, planting itself against the wall.
+And the face dragged along the wall until it dropped, and it swung about at the end of the neck a while until, at last, tipping all into disequilibrium, it brought down the rest of the body.
 All of it had collapsed onto the stone.
-For a moment, nothing; here and there, wretched things contracting and deflating, writhing along the stone.
-There was a wheezing sound, fleeting little points of light.
-A human eye birthed itself, probing the darkness.
-A head and stinking body followed it up from that orifice of hell.
-Spitting at the ground, the woman who’d emerged charged screaming at him, but he ducked out of the way and the body flew past him, scattering across the soil.
-Paul hurried out of the churchyard, looking only once behind himself; he couldn’t see anyone there anymore, but he could hear laughter.
+For a moment, nothing; here and there, wretched bits contracting and deflating, wriggling along the stone; a wheezing sound, fleeting little points of light.
+A human eye birthed itself to probe its surroundings.
+A head and stinking body followed it up from that grease-clotted orifice of hair.
+Spitting at the ground, the woman who’d emerged charged screaming at him, but he ducked out of the way and the body flew past him, scattering out in wild laughter all across the soil.
+Paul hurried out of the churchyard, looking only once behind himself; he couldn’t see anyone there anymore, but the laughter continued from all around him.

 To make matters worse, he found no key in his pocket when he reached his door.
 Nobody came when he rang the bell, but the entrance was hidden away in an alley behind a shut-down restaurant, so he was free to climb the low wall that took him up to his unlockable window without drawing any suspicion from passers-by.
 Not only was the lock broken, but the window couldn’t even fully close: his hand slid into the crack and pulled the thing open with ease.
 Inside his incommodious hovel of a bedroom he deposited himself into the bed.
 Only after some minutes did he kick off his shoes and accept the duvet’s protection from the cold winds entering through the window.
 The wind had been making its way into his trouser legs, which was an odd and unpleasant sensation.

-On the floor by his bed was a bag of sweets he’d placed earlier, knowing he’d return hungry; he retrieved them from the darkness (the light was broken) by memory.
+On the floor by his bed was a bag of sweets he’d placed earlier, knowing he’d return hungry; he retrieved them from the darkness (the lights both large and small were broken) by memory.
 Also beside his bed was, curiously, a sink, so he hadn’t an excuse not to brush his teeth once he’d seen to finishing the sweets.

 Of course, Paul overslept.
 He’d managed to turn off all ten alarms and return to sleep without waking up enough to even remember doing so.
 He awoke with a mild headache just before nine, only roused from his sleep by the window clattering against its frame in the wind, and the clapping of a paper bag which that wind had pressed against the far wall.
 This afforded him around an hour to leave the flat.